s-innovations/S-Innovations.ServiceFabric/readme.md

 ## TODO
 - [x] Prefix Path matching
-- [] Add websocket support to reverse proxy
+- [x] Add websocket support to reverse proxy (Solved due to change to nginx over writing my own proxy)
-- [] Resource Provider Path Matching
+- [x] Resource Provider Path Matching
+- [] Examples of applications
 - [] Rules for precendence when multiply service forwards are possible.
 - [] Migrate S-Innovations.Identity to Idsvr4 and expose it on /idsrv prefix
 - [] Migrate S-Innovations.MultitenantStorage to this architecture
+- [] Management Endpoint to control self registered services